Authority98/one18/README.md

 - Review card with star ratings

 ### Bestsellers Section
-- "Floating Gallery" concept
+- "The Collection" premium gallery
+- Creative layout with "Curated for you" script
+- Interactive "View All" button with hover effects
-- Glassmorphism cards
+- Glassmorphism cards with parallax effects
-- Parallax/scroll effects

 ### Catering Section
 - "Elegant Banquet" theme